hparkerfly/spring-cloud-stream-kafka-binder/README.md

-# Spring Cloud Stream - Kafka Binder
+# Spring Cloud Stream - Kafka Streams Binder
 ## Description
-This is an example of how `TimeWindows` work with `KStreams` binder.
+This is an example of how `TimeWindows` work with `Kafka Streams` binder.
 It focuses on how to use `KTable::suppress` so that no intermediate results are sent to the output topic until certain condition is met.

 Besides, this project highlights how to configure both `retention.ms` and `segment.ms` times for `KStreams`.